ameyagidh/YouTubeInsightsAWS/README.md

 Uploading Data To S3 bucket

+cd to the data directory and then type this command

-aws s3 cp . s3://youtube-insightsbucket-ameya/youtube/raw_statistics_reference_data/ --recursive --exclude "" --include ".json"
+aws s3 cp . s3://youtube-analyticsbucket-ameya/youtube/raw_statistics_reference_data/ --recursive --exclude "" --include ".json"